-Currently, Camden has five full-time officers, five part-time officers and two K-9 "deputies" Dax and NyKyta.
+Currently, Camden has both full- and part-time officers and two K-9 "deputies" Dax and NyKyta.
 In addition, one officer also serves as the school resource officer assigned to and providing service to the Camden Elementary School.

 About Our Police Force

 - Firearms training (state required 1 training annual, our officers do 4!)

 - Drug Enforcement Training

 - Crime Scene/Forensic Evidence Training

 CAMDEN POLICE DEPARTMENT

 Citizens have the right to make a complaint against a police officer for any improper police conduct.
 This agency may find after investigation that is the case.
 You have the right to make the complaint and have it investigated if you believe an officer behaved inappropriately.

 It is against the law, though, to make a complaint that you know to be false.
 If you make a complaint against an officer knowing that it is false, you can be prosecuted on a misdemeanor charge.